aditya25shah/gc/README.md

 #### Connecting Jenkins
 1. Select **"Connect Jenkins"** from the available integrations
 2. Generate your Jenkins API token:
-   - Go to Jenkins User Settings → Configure → API Token
+   - Go to Jenkins User Settings â Configure â API Token
    - Create a new API token
 3. Enter the required details:
    - Jenkins server URL